 Duolingo is the world's most popular way to learn a language.
 It's 100% free, fun and science-based.
 Practice online on duolingo.com or on the apps!

 I have found Memrise to be one of the fun sites with a game-like atmosphere for learning.
-It offers more languages such as Korean, Mandarin Chinese, and Thai than either Duolingo or Alison.
+It offers more languages such as Korean, Mandarin Chinese, Taiwanese, Hakka, Burmese, and Thai than either Duolingo or Alison.
 In a German class on Memrise, I learn about five vocabulary items in every module.
+In a Thai refresher that I just started, I am going over commonly used words that I am expected to write as well as read.
 These words are presented through memes of native speakers using the vocabulary and accompanying sentences in social settings.
-There are approximately 30 questions per language session which you answer by translation, dictation taking, and giving correct responses to multiple choice questions.
+There are approximately 30 questions per language session that you answer by translation, dictation taking, and giving correct responses to multiple-choice questions.
 You receive points for each session for correctly answered questions, speed, and accuracy.
 Your running point total can then be compared to other Memrise learners.
 I have found this site to be especially good for aural comprehension training.
-Memrise makes money by offering a Premium product which gives full learning access to structural grammar and all vocabulary.
+Memrise makes money by offering a premium product that gives full learning access to structural grammar and all vocabulary.